 Source: Brookings analysis of BLS, Census, EMSI, Moodys, and McKinsey data

 In short, many places that contended with significant dislocation from IT-era automation in sectors like manufacturing and transportation during last several decades can anticipate more of it.
 Most notably, the automation of the nation’s manufacturing core—running from the Great Lakes south to the Gulf of Mexico—is in no way completed.
-The region still stands to be the region most heavily impacted by the adoption of AI age technologies.
+The region still stands to be the most heavily impacted by the adoption of AI age technologies.
 At the same time, the future of automation looks notably different from how it earlier unfolded in the large urban conglomerations in the Northeast and on the West Coast.
 There, the future threat of automation looks relatively less severe than the stress that occurred during the recent IT era.

-7. Smaller, less-educated, communities will struggle relatively more with automation, while larger cities will experience less disruption.
+7. Smaller less-educated communities will struggle relatively more with automation, while larger cities will experience less disruption.

-Looking ahead at the community level, the data reveal more pronounced variation.
-Overall, to begin with, smaller more rural communities seem significantly more exposed to the automation of current task content than larger ones, with communities’ employment-weighted average automation potential generally rising as their population declines.
+Looking at the community level, the data reveal more pronounced variation.
+Overall, smaller more rural communities seem significantly more exposed to the automation of current-task content than larger ones, with communities’ employment-weighted average automation potential generally rising as their population declines.

-To show this, Figure X shows the level of automation exposure for six types of counties, arrayed by the size and urban classification of the local communities that include them.
+To show this, Figure X shows the level of automation exposure for six types of counties, arrayed by the size and urban classification of their local communities.